 These 3 main modeling types are compared and contrasted in the tables below.

-In some branches of engineering, the term discrete is used to describe a system with periodic or constant time steps.
+Note: In some branches of engineering, the term discrete is used to describe a system with periodic or constant time steps.
 Discrete, when it refers to time steps, indicates a continuous model; it does not have the same meaning as discrete event or discrete rate.
 Continuous models in ExtendSim are stepped using constant time intervals; discrete event and discrete rate models are not.

-Comparing modeling methods
+Comparing modeling methodologies

 ContinuousDiscrete eventDiscrete rate